 Writing tutors must be recommended by a faculty member and are then selected through an interview and application process.
 They need to be good writers themselves, to enjoy working with others, and to have a respectful curiosity about diverse ways of thinking, learning, and communicating.
 The director tries to select as diverse a group of tutors as possible, with a mix of current first-year students, sophomores, and juniors from a variety of backgrounds and majors.

-Program Assistant, Writing in the
+Program Coordinator, Writing in the

 Kristen joined the Writing in the Disciplines Program in 2011.
-As Program Assistant, she provides operational and budget support, coordinates events, and manages communications, including program materials and the websites, for WID and the Writing Center.
+As Program Coordinator, she provides operational and budget support, coordinates events, and manages communications, including program materials and the websites, for WID and the Writing Center.
 Kristen received a BA in women's studies from San Francisco State University and Professional Certificates in Human Recources Management and Non-Profit Management from the University of Washington.
 Prior to coming to this position at UVM, she worked and volunteered with a number of non-profit organizations providing support and service to women, youth and animals.